Seanl686/1-2_Group10_FrontendUI/README.md

 ![Screenshot](./images/Screenshot_2025-02-16-190409.png)
 ![Screenshot](./images/Screenshot_2025-02-16-190441.png)

-## Viewing Wireframe Files from the Build Folder

-To view the wireframe files from the build folder on your local machine using npm, follow the instructions below for your operating system.

 ### Prerequisites

 - Ensure Node.js and npm are installed on your machine.
 You can download them from [nodejs.org](https://nodejs.org/).